Freedlander Speech & Hearing Clinic

 The Freedlander Speech and Hearing Clinic, located on the ground floor in Wishart Hall, functions as an outpatient clinic to the Wooster community.
 Staff members assess and treat communicative disorders that is, problems of speech, language, and hearing (e.g., stuttering, speech/language delay, voice problems, cleft palate, hearing loss, and deafness).
-Currently, the staff is composed of three professionals (Assistant Professor Joan Furey, Ph.D., CCC-SLP; Professor Donald Goldberg, Ph.D., CCC-SLP/A, FAAA, LSLS Cert.
+Currently, the staff is composed of three professionals (Associate Professor Joan Furey, Ph.D., CCC-SLP; Professor Donald Goldberg, Ph.D., CCC-SLP/A, FAAA, LSLS Cert.
 AVT; and Clinic Supervisor Laura Gregg, M.S., CCC-SLP), along with student clinicians.

 The clients served at the Clinic are of any age, from infants through older adults, and the types of disorders managed are equally varied.
 Referrals come from numerous sources, including area physicians, local schools, and the College faculty, staff, and student body, in addition to self-referrals from the Wooster community.
 There are NO FEES for clients seen during the academic year, between regular clinic hours.